How to close your company and extract the profits

 Traditionally, a contractor who closes a limited company will take any residual profit as a dividend and pay income tax on it.
 If your company is liquidated by a licensed insolvency practitioner, this enables that profit to be dispersed as capital, attracting capital gains tax (CGT) of 18% or 28%.

-The difference with MVL is that it can leverage Entrepreneurs’ Relief and attract CGT of just 10%.
-In addition, the shareholders can use their Annual Exempt Amount of £12,300 as a tax-free allowance.
+The difference with MVL is that it can leverage Business Asset Disposal Relief (formerly Entrepreneurs' Relief) and attract CGT of just 10%.
+In addition, the shareholders can use their annual exempt amount ('the personal allowance') of £12,300 as a tax-free allowance.

 Do you qualify for MVL?